-We manage the interest rate risk in our assets relative to the interest rate risk in our liabilities.
+We manage the interest rate risk in our assets relative to the interest rate risk in our liabilities and our assessment of overall economic and capital risk.
 One of the measures used to quantify this exposure is duration.
 The difference in the duration of our assets relative to our liabilities is our duration gap.
 To calculate the duration gap between assets and liabilities, we project asset and liability cash flows and calculate their net present value using a risk-free market interest rate adjusted for credit quality, sector attributes, liquidity and other specific risks.
 Duration is calculated by revaluing these cash flows at alternative interest rates and determining the percentage change in aggregate fair value.
 The cash flows used in this calculation include the expected maturity and repricing characteristics of our derivative financial instruments, all other financial instruments, and certain other items including annuity liabilities and other interest-sensitive liabilities.
 The projections include assumptions (based upon historical market experience and our experience) that reflect the effect of changing interest rates on the prepayment, lapse, leverage and/or option features of instruments, where applicable.
-The preceding assumptions relate primarily to mortgage-backed securities, municipal housing bonds, callable municipal and corporate obligations, and fixed rate single and flexible premium deferred annuities.
+The preceding assumptions relate primarily to callable municipal and corporate bonds, fixed rate single and flexible premium deferred annuities, mortgage-backed securities and municipal housing bonds

-As of December 31, 2013, the difference between our asset and liability duration was a (0.93) gap compared to a (1.19) gap as of December 31, 2012.
+As of December 31, 2014, the difference between our asset and liability duration was a (1.13) gap compared to a (0.93) gap as of December 31, 2013.
 A negative duration gap indicates that the fair value of our liabilities is more sensitive to interest rate movements than the fair value of our assets.

 We seek to invest premiums, contract charges and deposits to generate future cash flows that will fund future claims, benefits and expenses, and that will earn stable returns across a wide variety of interest rate and economic scenarios.
 To achieve this objective and limit interest rate risk, we adhere to a philosophy of managing the duration of assets and related liabilities within predetermined tolerance levels.
-This philosophy is executed using duration targets for fixed income investments in addition to interest rate swaps, futures, forwards, caps, floors and swaptions to reduce the interest rate risk resulting from mismatches between existing assets and liabilities, and financial futures and other derivative instruments to hedge the interest rate risk of anticipated purchases and sales of investments and product sales to customers.
+This philosophy is executed using duration targets for fixed income investments and may also include interest rate swaps, futures, forwards, caps, floors and swaptions to reduce the interest rate risk resulting from mismatches between existing assets and liabilities, and financial futures and other derivative instruments to hedge the interest rate risk of anticipated purchases and sales of investments.

-Based upon the information and assumptions used in the duration calculation, and interest rates in effect as of December 31, 2013, we estimate that a 100 basis point immediate, parallel increase in interest rates ("rate shock") would increase the net fair value of the assets and liabilities by \$316 million, compared to an increase of \$495 million as of December 31, 2012, reflecting year to year changes in duration.
+Based upon the information and assumptions used in the duration calculation, and interest rates in effect as of December 31, 2014, we estimate that a 100 basis point immediate, parallel increase in interest rates ("rate shock") would increase the net fair value of the assets and liabilities by \$282 million, compared to an increase of \$316 million as of December 31, 2013, reflecting year to year changes in duration.
 The selection of a 100 basis point immediate, parallel change in interest rates should not be construed as our prediction of future market events, but only as an illustration of the potential effect of such an event.
-The estimate excludes the traditional and interest-sensitive life insurance products that are not considered financial instruments and the \$12.11 billion of assets supporting them and the associated liabilities.
-The \$12.11 billion of assets excluded from the calculation increased from \$10.99 billion as of December 31, 2012.
-Based on assumptions described above, in the event of a 100 basis point immediate increase in interest rates, the assets supporting life insurance products would decrease in value by \$705 million, compared to a decrease of \$689 million as of December 31, 2012.
+The estimate excludes the traditional and interest-sensitive life insurance products that are not considered financial instruments and the \$8.53 billion of assets supporting them and the associated liabilities.
+The \$8.53 billion of assets excluded from the calculation decreased from \$12.11 billion as of December 31, 2013, primarily due to the LBL sale.
+Based on assumptions described above, in the event of a 100 basis point immediate increase in interest rates, the assets supporting life insurance products would decrease in value by \$512 million, compared to a decrease of \$705 million as of December 31, 2013.